Resource Article

 • Industrial pollutants, including exhaust and manufacturing debris

 Intakes located near loading docks, roof drains, or HVAC exhausts are especially vulnerable.
-Without proper maintenance, these contaminants enter your AHU, reducing airflow and efficiency.
+Without proper maintenance, these contaminants enter your AHU, reducing airflow and efficiency and contributing to poor indoor air quality.

 Why Intake Screens Aren’t Enough

 Most systems use metal mesh intake screens to block large debris, insects, and animals from entering the air handling unit.
-But these screens accumulate compacted debris over time, restricting airflow and reducing ventilation performance.
+Over time, these screens accumulate compacted debris that restricts airflow and reduces ventilation performance.

 • Increased energy consumption due to restricted airflow